EricTerrell/Vault3.Desktop/README.md

 # Android Version

 A version of [`Vault 3 for Android`](https://play.google.com/store/apps/details?id=com.ericbt.Vault3Paid) is also available.
-All versions of Vault 3 (Android, Windows, Linux, OSX) use the same file format.
+All versions of Vault 3 (Android, Windows, and Linux) use the same file format.
 Any .vl3 file can be read and updated by any version.

 # How to Build